The Geospatial Science Center of Excellence (GSCE) is a joint collaboration between

 educational programs in the applications of geographic information science.

-The idea for the GIScCE was formed and implemented by administrative leaders at SDSU, EROS, and the South Dakota
+The idea for the GSCE was formed and implemented by administrative leaders at SDSU, EROS, and the South Dakota

 State Board of Regents, and represents a unique partnership that strengthens both SDSU and EROS.
 EROS, a longtime